crillab/metrics/docs/md/wallet.md

 ## Advanced Usage

-For advanced users, it is possible to get the original *pandas Dataframe* and manipulate it thanks to this command:
+For a more advanced usage, it is possible to get the original *pandas Dataframe* and to manipulate it thanks to this instruction:

 ```python
 df = my_analysis.campaign_df.data_frame
 ```

-The advanced user could now follow the [*pandas documentation*](https://pandas.pydata.org/docs/) or more concisely this [*pandas cheat sheet*](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf).
+Then simply foloow [*pandas documentation*](https://pandas.pydata.org/docs/) or more concisely this [*pandas cheat sheet*](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf).